What’s Involved In Setting Up A Czech Trade Licence?

 As soon as your gross income exceeds 2 million, you must register for VAT.

-Once your trade license is active, you must register for public health insurance.
-In 2023, the minimum prepayment for trade licence holders is 2 722 CZK each month.
+For trade license holders, it’s mandatory to register for public health insurance.
+In 2023, the minimum payment for freelancers paying health insurance is CZK 2,722 each month.

 Expats with permanent residency in the Czech Republic